Uncertainty Quantification in Detection Transformers: Object-Level Calibration and Image-Level Reliability: Introduction

 \section{Introduction}

 Object detection is an essential task in computer vision, with applications that span various domains including autonomous driving, warehousing, and medical image analysis.
-Existing object detection methods predominantly utilize Convolutional Neural Networks (CNNs) \citep{girshick2014rich, ren2017faster, redmon2016you, he2020mask, sun2023sparse, cai2021cascade} to identify and locate objects within images.
+Existing object detection methods predominantly utilize convolutional neural networks (CNNs) \citep{girshick2014rich, ren2017faster, redmon2016you, he2020mask, sun2023sparse, cai2021cascade} to identify and locate objects within images.
 More recently, DEtection TRansformer (DETR) \cite{carion2020end} has revolutionized the field by utilizing a Transformer encoder-decoder architecture to offer a scalable end-to-end prediction pipeline, where the model predicts a set of bounding boxes and class probabilities.
 This paradigm shift has led to the exploration of various DETR variants, positioning them as potential foundation models for object detection tasks.
-While notable progress has been made, the reliability of these predictions remains insufficiently investigated.
+While notable progress has been made, the reliability of these predictions remains under-investigated.

-The primary objective of this study is to determine how DETR can be used in a trustworthy manner on new downstream images/tasks and to establish how their predictions should be properly used.
-For example, when building an auto-labeling system using DETRs, it is crucial to consider that the model may not always provide accurate predictions.
-As a result, when the model’s reliability for a specific image is in question, the image might need to be reviewed by a human labeler.
-Therefore, evaluating reliability at the image level is often necessary to assess the model’s overall understanding of the given test image.
-However, owing to DETR’s unique set-prediction mechanism, quantifying its image-level reliability is not straightforward and remains largely underexplored.
+Quantifying the reliability of these models' predictions is critical across different scenarios.
+For instance, when building an auto-labeling system using DETRs, it is crucial to consider that the model may not always provide accurate predictions.
+Images where the model's reliability is questionable may need to be reviewed by human labelers.
+In safety-critical applications, such as autonomous vehicles, knowledge of the reliability of a prediction in the perception pipeline for a given scene is crucial for the downstream decision-making.
+Without properly understanding this reliability, the system may, for example, overlook a pedestrian, leading to catastrophically wrong decisions.
+However, owing to DETR’s unique set-prediction mechanism, quantifying its reliability is not straightforward and remains largely underexplored.